PabloLuisMolinaBlanes/MooneyAttemptI/README.md

-# MooneyAttemptI (not final version)
+# SolPFAttemptI (not final version)

-Mooney is an app which aims to be a self-contained ledger for personal finances.
+SolPF is an app which aims to be a self-contained ledger for personal finances.
 It includes basic statistics, models, and a simple personal-use ledger.

 # Disclaimer